talhatallat/Electrical-Machines-and-Power/Power Electronics/DC Voltage Regulation/README.md

 </table>

 ## Issues
 !!
-There could be errors in the report.
+There could be errors in the report and more work is required.